This thread has been bookmarked. Visit your bookmarked threads to review.

 I'm going to get to stapling it all up to the wall nice and neatly.

 I have to drain part of the system anyway - the boiler has a leak in a factory solder joint - just outside the HX, the supply pipe has a slow drip - Lochinvar is sending a replacement part that I'm going to have to attach, and I'll neaten up the PEX when I have to drain it anyway.

 Nice workIts great putting something like that together your self isnt it?Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.